Planning-Inspectorate/ODW-Service/docs/architecture/general-function-apps.md

 - All Function Apps will be on a Premium plan (e.g. EP1) to allow VNET integration
 - All Function Apps will use the same App Service Plan
 - A system assigned managed identity will be created for each Function App
-- All Function Apps will be imported into API Management (APIM) service for security
-- APIs will be organised into logical products within APIM
-- Subscription keys will be required for all APIs
-- oAuth will also be used to authenticate against each API
-- APIM will be integrated with Azure Entra ID
-- The APIM developer portal will be used to access API documentation and to subscribe to APIs
-- A JWT validate policy will be applied to all APIs as part of auth flow
-- Azure Key Vault will be used to store subscription keys and service principal secrets used to call the APIs
+- Azure Key Vault will be used to store API secrets used to call the APIs
-- Subscription keys and SPN secrets to be rotated on a regular basis (tbc) using Azure DevOps pipeline
-- Clients to fetch keys as needed from Key Vault (key rotation process to be finalised and tested)
+- Clients to fetch secrets as needed from Key Vault

 ## Service User process
 ### Goal